unfoldadmin/django-unfold/docs/installation/quickstart.md

 ---
 title: Quickstart
 order: 1
-description: Quickstard installation guide for Unfold.
+description: Step-by-step guide to install and configure Django Unfold admin interface in your Django project, including package installation, INSTALLED_APPS configuration, and ModelAdmin setup.
 ---

 # Quickstart

-The installation process is minimal.
-Everything that is needed after installation is to put new application at the beginning of **INSTALLED_APPS**.
-The default admin configuration in urls.py can stay as it is, and no changes are required.
+The installation process is straightforward.
+After installing the package, you only need to add the Unfold application to the beginning of your **INSTALLED_APPS** setting.
+The default admin configuration in urls.py can remain unchanged.

 ```python
 # settings.py